ssmitty/fuzzyapi/README.md

 # Company Matcher API

-This project provides a Flask API and web interface to fuzzy match company names against a combined dataset and return the best match, including state, country, and ticker symbol (if the company is publicly traded).
+This project provides a Flask API and web interface to fuzzy match company names against a combined dataset and return the best match, including the ticker symbol (if the company is publicly traded).

 ## Features
 - Fuzzy matching of company names using advanced preprocessing and token set ratio
 - Ticker lookup using a merged NASDAQ and NYSE/AMEX dataset
-- Returns company name, state, country, ticker, and match scores
+- Returns company name, ticker, and match scores
 - Batch processing utility for bulk matching
 - Docker support for easy deployment